temporalio/documentation/docs/typescript/activities.md

 :::danger Wrong way to import activities

-You may be tempted to import activities directly instead of using `createActivityHandle`:
+You may be tempted to import activities directly instead of using `proxyActivities`:

 ```ts
 import { greet } from './activities';